Skip to main content

 What is CPME?

 The CPME’s mission is to promote the quality of graduate and post-graduate education, certification, and continuing education in podiatric medicine.
-The Council is the final authority in determining the accreditation status to be granted to a school in the specialized field of podiatric medicine.
-Accreditation by the Council assures that the school meets or exceeds established standards and requirements of a high-quality podiatric medical education program deserving of public approbation.
+CPME is the final authority in determining the accreditation status to be granted to a school in the specialized field of podiatric medicine.

-The CPME is recognized by the Council for Higher Education Accreditation (CHEA) and the US Department of Education (USDE).
+Accreditation by CPME assures that the school meets or exceeds established standards and requirements of a high-quality podiatric medical education program deserving of public approbation.
+The CPME is recognized by the Council for Higher Education Accreditation (CHEA) and the U.S. Department of Education (USDE).
 For more information, visit www.cpme.org.

 Accreditation Standards and Requirements for Colleges of Podiatric Medicine

 The Council on Podiatric Medical Education has developed eight (8) standards for granting accreditation to colleges or schools of podiatric medicine.
-These standards were established to serve as the basis for evaluating the quality of the educational program being afforded its students and to assess the institution’s continued commitment to support the educational program.
-Compliance with the established standards fosters high-quality education in the field of podiatric medicine, surgery, and research.
+These standards were established to serve as the basis for evaluating the quality of the educational program afforded to its students and to assess the institution’s continued commitment to support the educational program.
+Compliance with established standards fosters high-quality education in the field of podiatric medicine, surgery, and research.

 About AACPM